 The Friends is run by volunteers, both academics and those working in the heritage sector, but the support of the general public is essential to ensuring that the history and archaeology of medieval Dublin are protected into the future.
 We would like to take this opportunity to thank everyone who participates in our events, buys the resulting volumes, and supports this not-for-profit organisation dedicated to the research into Dublin’s medieval past and the dissemination of its findings.

-The Friends will soon hit their own milestone, as 2016 is the 40th anniversary of the founding of the Friends of Medieval Dublin.
+In 2016, the Friends hit their own milestone: the 40th anniversary of the founding of the Friends of Medieval Dublin.
 Long may it continue.

 If you would like to join our mailing list or have any questions regarding our upcoming events, please do not hesitate to contact us at: email@example.com.